Aurosampad/MLOPS_MINOR_PROJECT_GCP/README.md

-## This is the Python app for a Fault Detection pipeline in Thermo-Vaccum systems.
+## This is a Python based app for fault detections in Thermo-vaccum systems